andjimbon/andjimbon.github.io/Optimal_portfolio.md

 ### Monte Carlo Approach: : Optimal Portfolio

-With this method we will try to discover the optimal weights by simply creating a large number of random portfolios, and extract within all these randomly portfolios the one who has the maximum sharpe Ratio (Optimal Portfolio) and in the other hand, the one who has the minimun variance (Minimun Variance Portfolio)
+With this method we will try to discover the optimal weights by simply creating a large number of random portfolios, and extract within all these randomly portfolios the one who has the maximum sharpe Ratio (Optimal Portfolio) and in the other hand, the one who has the minimun variance (Minimun Variance Portfolio).
+For sharpe ratio calculations we set a risk free = 0

 Before to do that, we will review some formulas: